tarot0410/SECANT/README.md

-# SECANT (beta, a more detailed version along with paper will come soon)
+# SECANT (Beta, a more detailed version along with paper will come soon)

 SECANT is a biology-guided SEmi-supervised method for Clustering, classification, and ANnoTation of single-cell multi-omics.